The thick-thin decomposition and the bilipschitz classification of normal surface singularities: Introduction

-{\bf Acknowledgments.} We are grateful to the referee for very insightful comments which have improved the paper, and to Jawad Snoussi, Don O'Shea, Guillaume Valette, and Alberto Verjovsky for useful conversations.
-Neumann was supported by NSF grant DMS-0905770.
+{\bf Acknowledgments.} We are very grateful to the referee for insightful comments which corrected an error in the paper and improved it in other ways, and to Adam Parusi\'nski, Jawad Snoussi, Don O'Shea, Bernard Teissier, Guillaume Valette, and Alberto Verjovsky for useful conversations.
+Neumann was supported by NSF grants DMS-0905770 and DMS-1206760.
 Birbrair was supported by CNPq grants 201056/2010-0 and 300575/2010-6.
-We are also grateful for the hospitality/support of the following institutions: Jagiellonian University (B), Columbia University (B,P), Institut de Math\'ematiques de Luminy, Universit\'e de la M\'editerran\'ee, Instituto do Mil\'enio (N), IAS Princeton, CIRM petit groupe de travail (B,N,P), Universidade Federal de Ceara, CRM Montr\'eal (N,P).
+Pichon was supported by the ANR project SUSI 12-JS01-0002-01.
+We are also grateful for the hospitality/support of the following institutions: Jagiellonian University (B), Columbia University (B,P), Institut de Math\'ematiques de Luminy, Universit\'e d'Aix-Marseille, Instituto do Mil\'enio (N), IAS Princeton, CIRM petit groupe de travail (B,N,P), Universidade Federal de Ceara, CRM Montr\'eal (N,P).